Commonwealth Rehabilitation Service: History

 In 1941, the Curtin government established the Vocational Training Scheme for Invalid Pensioners.
 This body grew and became known by a variety of different names with the initials CRS.
 In 1948, it became the Commonwealth Rehabilitation Service.
 Its services were predominantly delivered from a small number of large facilities in capital cities.

 George Burniston was the Chief Medical Officer of the organisation for a time.

 In the late 1970s, the number of new migrants in Victoria accepting offers of CRS services were much lower than for non-migrants.
 In 1979 approximately 15% of new migrants accepted compared to 54% for non-migrants.
 A similar situation was found in other states.

 In the mid-1980s, the CRS sold their large facilities, and established many smaller ones instead.
 For example, two large facilities in Sydney were replaced with 55 across NSW.

 By 1984, the proportion of new migrants accepting offers of CRS assistance dramatically increased (and became close to the level for non-migrants), with a 45% acceptance rate compared to 50% for non-migrants.

 In 1986, the Disability Services Act (1986) was passed, and the CRS adopted a case management approach.

 In 1987, the CRS was allowed to operate a Trust Account, and retain money from financial year to financial year, giving it more flexibility in its operation.

 Also that year, the organisation founded the Community Living Program in Brisbane, helping disabled people to live outside of institutions.
 This later became an independent association, and now operates as the Community Living Association.

 In the 1990s, the CRS began to work with employers to help prevent disabling injuries occurring.
 This was a time when state and territory government bodies had begun to do similar work.

-The Granville Vocational Unit (GVU) was established in Sydney in 1991.
+The Granville Vocational Unit was established in Sydney in 1991.
 This provided rehabilitation for people with psychiatric injury in NSW, with the assistance of 50 Regional Units.

-The book "Back on Their Feet: A History of the Commonwealth Rehabilitation Service 1941-1991" was published by the CRS in 1992, and was written by John Tipping.
+The book Back on Their Feet: A History of the Commonwealth Rehabilitation Service 1941-1991 was written by John Tipping and published by the CRS in 1992.